MuckyTaters/MuckyVision3/README.md

 with 'Console', including where it is part of a larger word.
 Hence 'makefile_GameEngTest_linux' becomes 'makefile_ConsoleTest_linux' and so on.
 Note that lines numbers in the Console makefile may differ slightly.

+For the GameEngAudioTest demo, replace all references to 'GameEng' below with 'GameEngAudio', including where it is part of a larger word.
+Hence 'makefile_GameEngTest_linux' becomes 'makefile_GameEngAudioTest_linux' and so on.
+Note that lines numbers in the GameEngAudio makefile may differ slightly.